shedskin/shedskin/docs/documentation.rst

   pip install blessings
   pip install jinja2

-It should now be possible to use Shedskin from the msys shell.
+It should now be possible to use Shedskin from the shell.

 Compiling a standalone program
 ------------------------------